Table of Contents

-Walk through the streets of Barcelona and “Oh tal bellesa!” would be your response!
+A walk through the streets of Barcelona and “Oh tal bellesa!” would be your response.

-An architectural haven, that it is, Barcelona is known for its gorgeous buildings and cathedrals; which is exactly why it’s bound to be on every art lover’s bucket list.
-September to December is particularity a good time to visit with great whether, lesser tourists and a bunch of festivals for you to enjoy.
+An architectural haven, the world knows Barcelona for its gorgeous buildings and cathedrals.
+September to December is particularity a good time to visit with great weather, lesser tourists and a bunch of festivals for you to enjoy.

 Here’s what you can do, see and eat in this city.